Frequently Asked Questions – Tasmanian Volunteering Awards

 Self-nominations are welcome and encouraged.
 One of the goals of this Awards program is to let people know about the many and varied ways individuals can volunteer, the special goals of volunteer programs and how they benefit Tasmania.
 Therefore self-nomination is not about seeking fame, but about highlighting the amazing opportunities that exist for people who volunteer.

-• Anglicare Lifestyle volunteers, who could be nominated for the Anglicare Lifestyle Community Care and Health award
+• Anglicare Tasmania volunteers could be nominated for the Anglicare Tasmania Community Care and Health award.

 For more information on the judging process please click here.

 Nominations will be assessed by an independent Selection Panel chaired by Volunteering Tasmania.
-Nominations will be scored against the criteria set out in the Nomination Form for each category.
+Nominations will be judged based on the answers given to the questions on the Nomination Form.